Chronicles of an IJGB — 2

 Andela — the early beginnings, friendship & growth

-I had just come out of the Breakfast event at CcHub and was on to my next destination for the day, Andela.
+I had just come out of the Breakfast event at CcHub and was on the way to my next destination for the day, Andela.

 The love was real yesterday when I visited Andela Nigeria (scroll to the end and you’ll see).